tapzx2/digital-garden/quartz/content/index.md

 In my free time I research PMK, practice Spanish, and do mini projects.
 In the past I ran a roofing company, started a venue rental company, and worked as a cyber security analyst at JPMC.

-My vision for the future is to work in infill development.
+My vision for the future is to contribute to meaningful work in infill development.
 I am currently learning about successful models, market niches, and best practices in the field, while connecting with people who share these goals.

 Areas of Focus
 - [[Infill and Missing Middle Real Estate Development]]